 So, what does collagen do?
-Since collagen is a structural protein in the body, it’s vitally important for promoting:
+Since collagen is a structural protein in the body, it’s vital for promoting:

-In short: our epithelial tissue, which isn’t just on the surface.
+In short: collagen is crucial to healthy epithelial tissue, which isn’t just on the surface.
 Epithelial tissue also makes up the lining of our digestive tract.

 Collagen is different from other protein in that it’s high in specific amino acids.
 Collagen protein is especially high in glycine (22%), proline (13%), and hydroxyproline (12%).

 For that reason, simply taking in protein isn’t necessarily going to have the repair effect that collagen protein does.

 Insufficient collagen levels may show up as the following:

 - Problems with GI tract lining, including IBS (aka “leaky gut”)

 - Premature aging (wrinkles, crepey skin, sagging skin)

 - Brittle nails

 - Joint pain